VictorCorral/tokyojs/README.md

 # TokyoJS

+## About

 ### What is Tokyo JS?

-This is a group for anyone interested in JavaScript, its good and bad parts.
+This group is for anyone interested in JavaScript, its good and bad parts.
 Let's gather to share, explore and learn about everything-JavaScript.

-これはJavaScriptに興味をお持ちの方の新グループです。 特有なところも美しいところも、いずれにせよ唯一無二のJavaScriptを一緒に楽しみましょう。 JavaScriptの全てを探検しながら、勉強したい方も、教えたい方も、皆さんどうぞご参加ください。

 ### Code Party

 A code party is a special type of workshop where devs are given a list of topics (a new framework / library, project idea, etc.) and they have 3 to 4 hours to code a simple example and 5 minutes to present their work at the end of the session.
 Projects are supposed to go into their owner's own GitHub account, or in the case of a team you can (1) create a free organization account at `GitHub/<Name of Your Account>` or (2) directly in `TokyoJS/<Team Name>`.
 Each entry will be featured in `TokyoJS/CodeParty` list for that week or month.

 The goal of a Code Party is to promote trying out new technologies surrounded by peers and allow creating more meaningful connections with other members in the community.

+## The NPM Package

 ### Install